Living Out Trust

 Showing Trust in God

-Actively showing our trust in God opens us up to living out trust by trusting others because we know our trust lies rooted in Him, not them.
-But, that doesn’t mean trusting in others is easy.
+Actively showing trust in God opens us up to living out trust by trusting others because we know our trust lies rooted in Him, not them.
+That doesn’t mean trusting in others is easy.
 It’s especially not when a wound from hurt is fresh or when it festers from long-term infection or when we know other wounds are forthcoming.

 The most important thing I have to lose – my salvation – can’t be lost.
 So, it’s not important as much whether others are trustworthy as it is whether or not I’m living a life that truly trusts in the only one who is trustworthy.
 That’s the root of living out trust.